 The hydro-rake works from the water and can therefore access coves and shoreline areas otherwise inaccessible to conventional machinery.
 Damage to valuable shoreline habitat and waterfront property are avoided with the hydro-rake.
 The hydro-rake deposits each rake full (maximum 500 lbs.) of material directly on-shore.
 Where travel distances for shoreline off-loading are excessive or access is limited, SOLitude can provide a Harvester/Transporter vessel to work with the hydro-rake.
 Upland disposal of hydro-raked material may either be handled by the client or SOLitude can provide optional trucking and disposal services.

-Speak with the experts at SOLitude Lake Management to find out if hydro-raking is the right solution for your lake or stormwater pond.
+Call 888.480.5253 to speak with the experts at SOLitude Lake Management to find out if hydro-raking is the right solution for your lake or stormwater pond.

 In support of our belief that lakes and ponds are a precious natural resource requiring protection, SOLitude is committed to providing sustainable and renewable solutions that maintain ecological balance in the workplace and beyond.